alfredsaveron/alfredsaveron/README.md

 ## 🔧 Work

-I'm currently working at [Kaguwo's Network](https://github.com/KaguwoNetwork) and [Switch Industries](https://kaguwo.com)!
+I'm currently working at [Discord Extreme List](https://discordextremelist.xyz), [Kaguwo's Network](https://github.com/KaguwoNetwork) and [Switch Industries](https://kaguwo.com)!
 What is this **Switch Industries**?
 It's a team working on Open Source projects, but cool hahayes!
 I'm still working on open source projects, if you have a project that interests you, it's great!

 ## 🔭 About